 Water Conservation Committee - assists with policy and evaluates specific programs related to water conservation.

-The Bad Flapper was produced in conjunction with national Fix-A-Leak week.
-The Bad Flapper, Santa Fe's symbolic villainess of household water leaks, helps raise awareness about how small fixes can add up to big water savings.
+The Bad Flapper, Santa Fe's symbolic villainess of household water leaks, first appeared in conjunction with national Fix-A-Leak week in 2012, and she returned in 2014 to continue to raise awareness of how small fixes can add up to big water savings.

 Report Water Waste